galawaydude/data-place/100 operating-systems/Process Synchronization.md

 So, basically as we discussed before, they have two main operations, wait and signal, wait is called p(), down, and signal is called v(), up.

-wait is called whenever you need to assign a resource, and signal is called wh
+wait is called whenever you need to assign a resource, and signal is called whenever you need to relieve a resource.

-now, the process is basically this, assume you have, total 5 resources, and all five have been all
+now, the process is basically this, assume you have, total 5 resources, and all five have been all assigned, so value is 0 right now. now assume p() has been called. value becomes -1, now, and